St Davids Bishop's Palace: Early history

 St Davids became home of the Marcher Lords, responsible for guarding the border between England and Wales, so would have been a site of great strategic importance.
-It was also considered a hugely important religious site, housing relics of the St David, patron saint of Wales.
-William the Conqueror is said to have visited as a pilgrim in 1081.:
+It was also considered a hugely important religious site, housing relics of Saint David, patron saint of Wales.
+William the Conqueror is said to have visited as a pilgrim in 1081.

 The original monastery that stood on the site was established in the 6th century and, over the succeeding four centuries, was ransacked at least 10 times by Norse raiders.
 The arrival of the Normans in the 11th century brought some stability.
-They appointed a Norman bishop and attempted to protect the site by building a motte and bailey fort and, later, a stone defensive wall.
+They appointed a Norman bishop and attempted to protect the site by building a motte-and-bailey fort and, later, a stone defensive wall.

 Establishment of the palace

-The Bishops Palace has been described as the work of a series of 'builder bishops', with work carried out in the late 13th and 14th centuries.
+The Bishop's Palace has been described as the work of a series of "builder bishops", with work carried out in the late 13th and 14th centuries.

-In 1284, King Edward I visited St Davids on a pilgrimage and this visit may have inspired some earlier work because Bishop Thomas Bek, who served from 1280 to 1293, was among his former statesmen.
+In 1284, King Edward I visited St Davids on a pilgrimage, and this visit may have inspired some earlier work because Bishop Thomas Bek, who served from 1280 to 1293, was among his former statesmen.
 Bishop Bek was responsible for construction of the chapel in the south-west corner, the hall, the private apartments and the gate.

-The man responsible for much of the site that can be seen today was Bishop Henry de Gower (1328–47).
+The man responsible for much of the site that can be seen today was Bishop Henry de Gower (1328–1347).
 He carried out major works in the cathedral itself, built the Great Hall with wheel window in the east gable, the distinctive arcaded parapet and the porch.
 Gower's main legacy is the two great ranges.
 The east range – the simpler of the two – was the first to be built.
 The much grander south range was built for entertaining.

-The beginning of the Reformation also heralded the decline of the Bishops Palace.
+The beginning of the Reformation also heralded the decline of the Bishop's Palace.
 In 1536 Bishop William Barlow stripped the lead from the roof.
 Legend has it that he used the money to pay for the dowries of his five daughters.
 However, as he had no daughters at that time, and the first marriage of a daughter did not occur until about 25 years later, the story was probably fabricated by his many enemies.
 He made so much money from this that a sixteenth-century account said that more than twelve years revenue of the bishopric would have been needed to cover the cost of replacing it, and the building fell into disrepair.
 Bishops stayed less at St Davids and, by the middle of the 16th century, the chief episcopal residence had been relocated to Abergwili, Carmarthenshire.
 In 1616, Bishop Richard Milbourne applied for a licence to demolish some of the buildings.
 By 1678, when another licence for demolition was sought, the palace was considered beyond repair.